fincom/Shopify-CSV-Fashioner/README.md

 * `necklace.jpg`
 * `neckcord.jpg`

 ### That's it!

 If all the images check out then import your CSV into Shopify and watch as they all magically populate!

 ## Contributors

 This project was created by Eric Patrick while working at Survival Straps in March of 2015.
-Continued maintenance by Eric Patrick.

-## To-do

-* Pray it stops working some day so you can code a better one that wasn't hacked together in a fever dream.
+Special thanks to GitHub for making one of my first public programming projects using Git an exciting experience!